top of page

 TL ; DR

-There are various plastic manufacturing processes that have been developed to create products efficiently and cost-effectively.
-Injection molding, extrusion, blow molding, rotational molding, and thermoforming are the most common manufacturing processes for plastics.
+A variety of plastic manufacturing processes have been developed to produce products efficiently and cost-effectively.
+Injection molding, extrusion, blow molding, rotational molding, and thermoforming are the most common methods for plastics - each with it's own advantages, limitations, and unique opportunities.

 If you're looking to bring a plastic product to life, working with a product design and development firm like Axam Design brings immense value.
 We can help you design a product that is both functional and aesthetically pleasing while considering the best manufacturing process to achieve your goals.
 Don't hesitate to contact us and let us help you bring your ideas to market.